dotnet/AspNetCore.Docs/aspnet/web-forms/overview/presenting-and-managing-data/model-binding/retrieving-data.md

 ## Summary

-In this tutorial, you:

-1. Created data model classes and generated a database from those classes

-2. Filled the database tables with test data

-3. Used model binding to retrieve data from the database and display it in a GridView.
+In this tutorial, you created data model classes and generated a database from those classes.
+You filled the database tables with test data.
+You used model binding to retrieve data from the database, and then displayed the data in a GridView.

 In the next [tutorial](updating-deleting-and-creating-data.md) in this series, you'll enable updating, deleting, and creating data.